DinoChiesa/apigee-proxy-generator/README.md

      --env $ENV \
      --source ../templates/bq-simple-proxy-template \
      --config ../data/config-bq-flights.json \
-     --serviceaccount $SVCACCT \
+     --serviceaccount $SVCACCT
    ```

-   Note: if you do not specify the environment, the tool will import the
+   Note: if you do not specify the `--env` option, the tool will import the
    generated proxy bundle to your organization, but won't deploy it.

 3. Invoke some queries
    ```
    endpoint=https://my-apigeex-endpoint.net
    curl -i $endpoint/flightdata/airlines32